Man who struck sheriff’s deputy at Leo High School formally charged

-“I will park wherever the hell I want to” – Daniel Myers

-A 64-year-old man the Allen County Sheriff’s Department said deliberately struck a deputy at Leo High School Monday was formally charged Friday in Allen Superior Court.
+FORT WAYNE, Ind.
+(WANE) – A 64-year-old man the Allen County Sheriff’s Department said deliberately struck a deputy at Leo High School Monday was formally charged Friday in the Allen County Superior Court.

 Daniel L. Myers, 64, of Gerig Road in Leo, was charged with battery with bodily injury to a public safety officer and battery by means of a deadly weapon, both Felony 5 charges.